Incontinence Product Guide

 Advantages of Protective Underwear

-• an adaptation that most closely resembles regular underwear
+• Closely resembles regular underwear

-• Many cloth-like versions
+• Soft, cloth-like material

-• Full night versions available
+• Overnight use versions available

-• Available in washable and disposable versions
+• Available in both washable and disposable versions

 Disadvantages of Protective Underwear